 We encourage your driver to stay, however, if they leave the building they may leave a telephone number with the receptionist and we will call when your family member or loved one is finished with surgery.
 It is important that they are here within 10 minutes of calling your driver.

 WHAT KIND OF SEDATION WILL BE ADMINISTERED?

-You will be under IV conscious sedation when your eye is being blocked, which will make you feel comfortable and relaxed.
+You will be under IV conscious sedation, which will make you feel comfortable and relaxed.
 This will allow you to be awake during the operation but should not experience any pain.
 We do not use general anesthetic.

 CAN I EAT AND DRINK BEFORE SURGERY?

 Eating and drinking instruction prior to surgery will be discussed with you at your preoperative appointment.
 Please take any medication you have been instructed to take.